pitivi/pitivi/docs/Google_SoC_2007_-_Simple_Timeline.md

 I've been working on the design documents, and creating file/load save test cases.
-My goal is to have the application logic for file load/save comitted to the SoC branch some time next week.
+My goal is to have the application logic for file load/save committed to the SoC branch some time next week.
 I've been focusing mostly on design at the moment.
 Today I spent some time splitting up the design docs page into separate elements.
 I also am having to compile GStreamer from CVS to catch up to the latest gstreamer bug fixes.